DUI Refusal in Pinellas County

 - administered at the request of a law enforcement officer who has a reasonable belief that the driver was DUI.

-If the request is legal and you refuse, two consequences are triggered.
+If the request is legal and you refuse, three consequences are triggered.

 - First, the refusal triggers an “on-the-spot” administrative suspension by the Department of Highway Safety and Motor Vehicle (DHSMV) for twelve (12) months for a first refusal or eighteen (18) months for a second or subsequent refusal as required by Section 322.2615(1)(b)1.a.
 The only way to contest the administrative suspension is to demand a formal review hearing within ten (10) days of the arrest.

-- Second, the prosecutor can use the refusal at trial to argue that you were conscious of your guilt
+- Second, the prosecutor can use the refusal at trial in the DUI case to argue that you were “conscious of your own guilt.”

 Lawyer for DUI Refusal in Pinellas County, FL